unitedstates/images/README.md

 `[bioguide]` must be a Bioguide ID.
 These are unique IDs for members of Congress, as defined by the [Congressional Bioguide](http://bioguide.congress.gov).
 They can be found and connected to many other Congressional datasets, including the partner dataset over at [unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators).

+We **cannot provide HTTPS permalinks** for these images, as Github Pages does not support SSL.
+If you want to use these images on your website and worry about showing your users mixed content warnings, you'll need to host our images elsewhere.
+If this seems weird to you, [write Github support](mailto:support@github.com) to request SSL support for Github Pages.

 ## Gathering more photos